spaship/spaship/packages/router/README.md

-# path-proxy
+# SPAship Router

-Proxies paths to the right SPA location or pass to different origin
+Proxies paths to the right SPA location or pass to different origin.

 ## Testing